 Autoptimize now has all of the information it needs to add the critical CSS inline and defer loading the stylesheets until after the page has been rendered.
 As a result, your website will have a faster loading speed.

 We hope this tutorial helped you learn how to optimize WordPress CSS delivery.
-You may also want to see our ultimate guide on how much it really costs to build a WordPress website and our expert pick of the best managed WordPress hosting companies.
+You may also want to see our guide on how to apply CSS for specific users roles in WordPress and our expert pick of the best managed WordPress hosting companies.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.